It is just as important to keep your pet safe during a fire as it is to keep your home safe so your pet doesn’t accidentally start a fire.

 In 2008, the American Kennel Club (AKC) and ADT began marking July 15th as National Pet Fire Safety Day to remind the millions of pet lovers out there how to safeguard their homes, families, and pets from fire.
 Simple preventative measures can mean the difference between life and death for your four-legged friends.

 We all feel like it won’t happen to us, but statistics demonstrate devastating fires do happen to many of us each year.
-Use these tips to plan for the worst.
+Use these tips to plan for the worst, and learn more about how to make a disaster preparedness plan for your pets.

 Check your smoke alarms.